Stability of solitons under rapidly oscillating random perturbations of the initial conditions: Introduction

-where $\alpha$ is the integrate covariance of the process $\nu$.
-This shows that to study the soliton components in the limit of rapid oscillations, the only required parameter of the statistics of $\nu$ is its integrated covariance.
-Notice that we cannot directly use a white noise to perturb the initial condition, as the IST requires some integrability conditions on the initial condition (for example, $U_0\in L^1$), which are not satisfied by a white noise.
+where $\alpha$ is the integrated covariance of the process $\nu$.
+This shows that to study the soliton components in the limit of rapid oscillations the only required parameter of the statistics of $\nu$ is its integrated covariance.
+Notice that we cannot directly use a~white noise to perturb the initial condition, as the IST requires some integrability conditions on the initial condition (e.g., $U_0\in L^1$), which are not satisfied by a white noise.
+The main result is presented in Theorem \ref{teo convergenza Phi e Psi}.

-Our results state that solitons are stable under perturbations of the initial condition for both examples studied.
+We also obtain that solitons are stable under perturbations of the initial condition for both examples studied; this is shown in Sections~\ref{sec NLS} and \ref{sec KdV}.
 However, a few interesting differences will be pointed out; in particular, thresholding effects for the creation of solitons are present in the NLS case and absent for KdV.

-We also provide an easy way to compute the first order corrections to the parameters characterizing the soliton components of the solution.\\
+We also provide an easy way to compute the first order corrections to the parameters characterizing the soliton components of the solution.